 4. Practice being a good customer.

-One of the best ways to build empathy is by taking on the perspective of the customer.
-What better way to do this than by recognizing good customer service in your everyday life?
+One of the best ways to build empathy is by taking on the customer's perspective.
+What better way to do this than by recognizing good customer service daily?

-Once you do receive this world-class service, study the reps' techniques.
+Once you do receive this world-class service, study the reps‘ techniques.
 How do they answer your questions?
 Do they confirm your issue so they can offer the best solution?
 All of these factors and more can be uncovered just by being a customer yourself.
-The best part is, you can immediately apply what you've learned from those interactions with your own customers during your next calls.
+The best part is that you can immediately apply what you’ve learned from those interactions with your customers during your next calls.

 5. Conduct rapid-fire product Q&A.